LiorSinai/liorsinai.github.io/_posts/2021-08-10-sudoku-reader-part1-intro.md

 # Comparison with Python

 Having done it first in Python gave me perspective.
 Firstly, I think Python is a better choice for this task.
 That is a negative way to start off a series that is supposed to promote Julia.
 But Julia does have an infamous "first time to plot" problem, and this task is mostly about plotting and processing single images.
-Julia imposes an upfront cost of an initial slow compile time for enhanced performace afterwards.
+Julia imposes an upfront cost of an initial slow compile time for enhanced performance afterwards.
 It can take 2 and a half minutes to run the code base from start to finish the first time.
 After that it takes a few seconds but that's already too late.
 Meanwhile in Python it takes a few seconds to run through the whole pipeline every time.
 That said, I still think this application is worthwhile as a learning exercise.

 The machine learning is where Julia really shined.
 Julia is built for scientific programming and number crunching.